zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

 * **apiml.discovery.allPeersUrls**

-    This parameter contains the list of URLs of the Discovery Service in case of multiple instances.
+    This parameter contains the list of URLs of the Discovery Service in case of multiple instances of the service on different host.
     **Example:**
     ```yaml
     apiml:
         discovery:
             allPeersUrls: https://localhost2:10021/eureka/,https://localhost3:10031/eureka/
     ```
+    **Note:** Each URL within the list must be separated by a comma.

 * **apiml.discovery.staticApiDefinitionsDirectories**

     The static definition directories can be specified as a parameter at startup and will be scanned by the Discovery Service.
 These directories contains the definitions of static services.
+     **Example:**
+        ```yaml
+        apiml:
+            discovery:
+                staticApiDefinitionsDirectories: config/local/api-defs;config/local2/api-defs

 ## Eureka configuration